olthar/Project6_PortfolioWebsite/README.md

 - Handle errors
 - Set up a server to serve the project

-CSS changes to, colour, BG colour, buttons, button animation.
+CSS changes to, colour, BG colour on side bar, buttons, button animation.